ALEKS Quiz Info for In-Person Students

 The reason you are taking this assessment is to help you have a better sense of your strengths and areas for improvement.
 The assessment will also help the Calculus I teaching team (instructors and TA’s) have a better understanding of how to provide extra support.

-Taking the ALEKS assessment replaces the Tuesday September 3 Recitation.
+For in-person sections, taking the ALEKS assessment replaces the Tuesday, 21 January Recitation.